Your due date has come and gone — and you're still pregnant. What's going on?

 Giving baby a nudge

 If necessary, you might also be given medication to kick-start your contractions.
 A common choice is Pitocin, a synthetic version of oxytocin — a hormone that causes the uterus to contract.
-The dosage might be adjusted to regulate the strength and frequency of your contractions.

 Hang in there